Przyszowa: Religion

 Jan Długosz, a Polish chronicler, confirms that a Roman Catholic parish existed in the village as early as 1326.
 Since then, the village was predominantly Catholic with a small Jewish minority, except for a brief period around the turn of the 16th century, when the local nobility, including the owners of the village, the Wierzbieta family, converted to Arianism.
 In 1580 the parish priest was expelled from the village and the church gradually fell into disrepair and was eventually demolished.
 In 1612 the Wierzbieta family converted back to Catholicism and provided funds for the construction of a new wooden Church of St. Nicholas, which stood until the end of the 19th century.
 In 1901–1906 a new Church of St. Nicholas was built in brick with stone dressings, to a design by the architect Teodor Talowski, which is a spectacular example of neo-Gothic architecture.

+St. Nicholas Church

 Culture

 Przyszowa is one of the largest centres of the culture of Lachy Sądeckie, an ethnographic group of Polish people characterised by a specific dialect and culture, living in the southern Lesser Poland.Their rich folk culture contains a variety of cultural elements from the highlands and the lowlands of Lesser Poland.
 The village is home to the regional ensemble "Przyszowianie", which focuses on the unique folk traditions of Lachy Sądeckie and performs live music and dance at folk festivals across the country.